kaeraali-flutterint/ioffice/README.md

 ![screenshot.png](screenshot.png)

+## Setup

+1. create ioffice.yaml in either your $HOME directory or ~/.config/ (or this directory if working from source code)
+2. Set up your authentication (see Auth section next)
+3. Set your instance's hostname (`example` in https://example.ioffice.com)

 ## Usage

 This section assumes you have downloaded the application from the latest [release](https://github.com/alicekaerast/ioffice/releases/latest) and have installed this to somewhere in $PATH.
 If you are running this from source code, replace `ioffice` with `go run .` in the below documentation.

-1. create ioffice.yaml in either your $HOME directory or ~/.config/ (or this directory if working from source code)
-2. Set up your authentication (see Auth section next)
-3. Set your instance's hostname (`example` in https://example.ioffice.com)
-4. Run the application to get a list of your future bookings (`ioffice`)
+* Run the application to get a list of your future bookings (`ioffice`)
-5. Book a named room by passing in a date and a room name (`ioffice create 2022-03-13 2101`)
+* Book a named room by passing in a date and a room name (`ioffice create 2022-03-13 2101`)
-6. From your list of reservations, take the room ID of the desk you prefer and put it into ioffice.yaml
-7. Now you can also reserve this desk for a full day without passing in the number (`ioffice . create 2022-03-13`)
-8. You can then cancel or check in to your reservation by passing its ID (`ioffice checkin 68610` or `ioffice cancel 68610`)
+* Cancel or check in to your reservation by passing its ID (`ioffice checkin 68610` or `ioffice cancel 68610`)
-9. You can also get a list of floors for a building (`ioffice floors [buildingID]`) which will be useful for some planned future features
+* Get a floor ID to use for checking occupancy (`ioffice floors`)
+* See occupancy of a floor (`ioffice occupancy 2`)

 ### Auth